jeliasson/redwoodjs-on-kubernetes/README.md

 ### GitHub Actions

-Unfortunately, I have not had the time to implement a [matrix](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) to have both `api` and `web` in the same GitHub Action Workflow.
-This is largly because I'm not sure how to nicely inject different environment variables to different matrix targets, yet.
-So for the the example below, we are using two workflows.
-One for api and one for web.
+Unfortunately, I have not had the time to look into having the same GitHub Action Workflow for handling different envioronments.
+So for the the example below, we are using one workflow for the `dev` environment/branch.
 I'll come back and update this post if I get a prettier way of doing it.

 **What the workflows essentially will do;**

 1. Set some environment variables
 2. Checkout source code
 3. Login to Container Registry (GitHub Container Registry)
-4. Build and push our image (_migrate and seed in the api image_)
+4. Build and push our image (which also migrate and seed the database)
-5. Checkout a deployment repository (ArgoCD best practices)
+5. Checkout a deployment repository (see [ArgoCD best practices](https://argoproj.github.io/argo-cd/user-guide/best_practices/))
 6. Use Kustomize to update our placeholder image to the image just built
 7. Generate a latest.yaml file (debugging and could be used for manual deploy)
 8. Commit changes back to the deployment repository